ProjectsGm2/Gm2-Wordpress-Suite/README.md

 page so the address is available even if the customer never completes the order.

-The admin screen under **Gm2 → Abandoned Carts** displays a table of abandoned carts showing the IP address, email, location, device, products, cart value, entry and exit URLs, and the abandonment time.
+The admin screen under **Gm2 → Abandoned Carts** displays a table of all carts (both active and abandoned) showing the IP address, email, location, device, products, cart value, entry and exit URLs, and the abandonment time.
+Each row includes a **Status** column so you can see whether a cart is still active or has been abandoned.
 Recovery emails are added to a queue which is processed hourly by WP&nbsp;Cron via the `gm2_ac_process_queue` action.
 Developers can hook `gm2_ac_send_message` to send the actual email content.
 The cart timeout in minutes can be configured on the same settings page.